 - Programming languages used to facilitate working with data, such as Java or SQL

-- Data warehousing systems used to drive reporting
+- Knowledge of data warehousing systems used to drive reporting

 - Business intelligence tools, like Cognos